 - 1. Engine oil filler cap

+- 2. O-ring

-- 2. Engine oil dipstick
+- 3. Engine oil dipstick

-- 3. Maximum level mark
+- 4. Maximum level mark

-- 4. Tip of the engine oil dipstick
+- 5. Tip of the engine oil dipstick

-- 4. If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- 4. If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
+Check the O-ring for damage, and replace it if necessary. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.